shaqqour/shaqqour.github.io/_posts/2020-07-02-react_redux_portfolio_project.markdown

 [https://github.com/shaqqour/list](https://github.com/shaqqour/list)

 ## To-Do, Doing, Done Lists-Part 2:
-"To-Do, Doing, Done" is a continuiation of a project that was built on Ruby-Rails and plain JavaScript without the use of React and Redux.
+"To-Do, Doing, Done" is a continuation of a project that was built on Ruby-Rails and plain JavaScript without the use of React and Redux.
 It is basically a rebuild of the entire frontend application.

 While many to-do list applications such as [Trello](https://trello.com/ ) exist, the simplicity of my application is what makes it unique.
 Some users might be overwelmed when they interact with applications that are highly customized and have many boards.
 So I built a very user friendly to-do list application which all users could be comfortable using.